NIEHS/MOUSE_TRAP/README.md

 ## About the Neurobehavioral Circuits Group

-Led by Julieta Lischinsky, Ph.D., the group investigates the developmental and circuit mechanisms underlying social behaviors and how these processes are affected by environmental stressors.
-For collaboration or more information, please contact Julieta Lischinsky.
+Led by Dr. Julieta Lischinsky, the group investigates the developmental and circuit mechanisms underlying social behaviors and how these processes are affected by environmental stressors.

 ## File Converter